lcorr8/wtm-js-crashcourse-project-A/lecture/week-02/hw.md

-- rewrite classes for readability. ex: class Person {}
+- rewrite classes for readability. ex: class Person {} :white_check_mark:
 - implement module pattern. move classes into their own files, export them, and require them where they are needed.
 - initialize npm so you can use packages, and use at least one package from somebody else
     - `$ npm init`